 Linux® emulation in FreeBSD implements the ptrace(2)

-facility in linux_ptrace.c
+facility in linux_ptrace.c.
+The routines

 for converting registers between Linux® and FreeBSD and the